paulouskin/todo-springboot/readme.md

 # Todo list REST web service (Spring Boot)

-Repo to play with Spring by Example ;-)
+Repo to play with Spring by Example.

 ### !!!
 Moved project to GitLab to play with built-in CI also